 Tech Trance Music Description

-A subgenre of trance that developed in the mid-1990s that is heavily influenced by techno.
+A subgenre of trance, that developed in the mid-1990s, that is heavily influenced by techno.
 It is characterized by the emphasis of synthesizers, rhythms, percussions and basslines rather than melodies.
-Tech Trance is sounds like the name also suggests how it would sound like; Typically nowadays has a Trance song structure following with Techno sounds.
+Tech Trance sounds like the name also suggests, how it would sound like.
+Typically nowadays has a Trance song structure following with techish sounds.
 The purest form of Tech Trance has a Techno song structure and trancy sounds.
 This type of Techno used to be called Trance back in the early 00's and and in the 90s, but as time had also passed by, Tech Trance took a complete 180 and instead went into a full blown scene.
 It wasn't experimental no more.
-It was a sensation, Energy, Trance energy.
-Very notable artists of the genre would defintly be Sander van Doorn aka Sam Sharp, Mark Sherry, Marco V, and Marcel Woods.
-In the late 00's Tech Trance started to evolve into Electro Trance by the very Marcel Woods himself.
-Sander van Doorn was very keen to the emerging Electro trend aswell and also went along with him.
-In the very late 00's Tech Trance has gone underground again, even if there was any sign of it, it still wasn't truly Tech Trance no more.
-In the early 2010's Tech Trance or may I even say Electro Trance took another course.
-It started to sound very bland, overcompressed and kind of cheap.
-Trance fans noticed the change and quickly were calling the genre Trouse (Trance and House.
-Well, the internet was wrong once again since the emrging sound had nothing to do with Trance nor House.
-We could say that what came, was just like another wave of rave.
-It actually sounded very much alike to the old skool Rave aswell, however the genre got a name - Big Room House.
-Nowadays it's EDM, because this seems to be the most politically correct gentrification, right?
-Well, thats the breif history of Tech Trance.
+It was a played commercially at festivals like Sensation White, Energy, Trance Energy.
+Very notable artists of the genre would be Sander van Doorn aka Sam Sharp, Mark Sherry, Marco V, and Marcel Woods.
+In the late 00's, Tech Trance started to evolve into Electro Trance dragging most of the commercial artists along with the new emerging scene.
+Soon after it lost its touch with the Techno sound scene.
+In fact, a lot of emerging overcompressed and bland sounding Electro Trance evolved quickly into Big Room House aka EDM, distancing its roots far from Trance.
+In a nutshell, if there was no distinction of Trance music, Big Room House would be called Electro Trance, which was called Tech Trance before.

 Contribute to this style page